HackYourFuture/Assignments/test-runner/README.md

 These files are mutually exclusive; after running a test any previous report file for that test is erased before a new one is created.
 However, if a student runs a test against a still untouched exercise the default `.todo.txt` file remains in place.

-The report folders are tracked by Git and are part of the pull requests submitted by students.
+The report files are tracked by Git and are expected to be included in the pull requests submitted by students.
 Students are expected to run the relevant tests prior to submitting their PR for the current week.
-Running a test should give them early feedback on the correctness of the expected results and on the conformance to the mandated coding style (as per ESLint).
-This gives them an early opportunity for corrective action.
-Once submitted as a PR, the report files also gives pull request reviewers some key pointers into the correctness of the homework before going into a more elaborate visual inspection of the actual code.
+Running a test gives them early feedback on the correctness of the expected results and on conformance to the mandated coding style (as per ESLint).
+This provides them an early opportunity for corrective action.
+Once submitted as part of a PR, the report files give pull request reviewers some key indicators into the correctness of the homework while doing a more elaborate visual inspection of the actual code.

 ### Test log file

-Test results along with other events are also logged in a `<email>.log` file in the root of the project folder, where `<email>` is the user's Git email address.
-This log file is tracked in Git and can be used by students and mentor to review the testing history.
+Test results along with other events are also logged (i.e. appended) in a `<email>.log` file in the root of the project folder, where `<email>` is the user's Git email address.
+This log file is tracked in Git and can be used by students and mentors to review the testing history.

 ## Directory Structure